William Macready the Elder

-William Macready the Elder (1755–1829) was an Irish actor-manager.
+William Macready the Elder (1755 – 11 April 1829) was an Irish actor-manager.

 Early life

-The son of a Dublin upholsterer, Macready started his career playing in Irish country towns.
+Born 1755, to a Dublin upholsterer, Macready started his career playing in Irish country towns.
 He joined the Capel Street Theatre in Dublin in 1782, and the Crow Street Theatre later during the 1782–3 season.
 The next season, he was brought to the Mill Gate Theatre, by Michael Atkins.
 He was in 1785 a member of the company at Smock Alley Theatre, Dublin.

 On the introduction of Charles Macklin, Macready went to Liverpool, and to Manchester under George Mattocks at the beginning of 1786.

 The London stage

 Macready appeared at Covent Garden Theatre, 18 September 1786, as Flutter in the Belle's Stratagem, and remained there ten years, playing parts such as Gratiano, Paris, Young Marlow, Figaro, Fag, and Tattle in Love for Love, and producing two plays by himself.
 He returned to Dublin to take summer parts, to the early 1790s.

 At Covent Garden Macready took only supporting roles, to 1797: he was one of the proverbial "second-rate walking gentlemen".
 Then he sought to become an actor-manager outside London, with mixed success.
 He began in management at Birmingham, around 1795–6; in 1796 George Davies Harley was denying a rift there with Macready.